 Early Period: Needing His Wand, and (Usually) Being Unable to Control Organic Molecules

 Reece's powers have changed on a regular basis.
-He was originally able to control all matter at a subatomic level (it is frequently misstated that he could control matter at the molecular level, since he is called the Molecule Man; however, he has always been able to transmute matter from one element to another, which would take place at the subatomic level).
+He was originally able to control all matter at a subatomic level (it is frequently misstated that he could control matter at the molecular level, since he is called the Molecule Man; however, he has always been able to transmute matter from one element to another, which would take place at the subatomic level, and has also always been able to convert matter to energy as well).
 His one weakness was that he was unable to control organic matter, due to a mental block he had placed upon himself.
 He also needed a wand to focus his powers.

 However, the next time he appeared, when he was awoken by the Silver Surfer, he was once again only able to control inorganic matter.
 However, this power extended to things beyond "normal" matter, including the Silver Surfer's board, Thor's hammer Mjolnir, and Captain America's shield.